-- Explorers - read more information about becoming a Castle Rock Police Explorer, if you are a young adult between the ages of 14 to 21
+- Explorers - Read more information about becoming a Castle Rock Police Explorer, if you are a young adult between the ages of 14 and 21.

-- Victims Services - learn more about becoming a trained volunteer providing support and resources for families and individuals affected by crime or during a traumatic event
+- Victims Services - Learn more about becoming a trained volunteer providing support and resources for families and individuals affected by crime or a traumatic event.

 - Personnel complaint - Submit a complaint against an officer or employee of the Police Department.
 An investigation will be conducted and, if substantiated, appropriate action may be taken.

-- Animal licensing - Town Code requires that all dogs and cats residing in the Town of Castle Rock over the age of 6 months be licensed
+- Animal Licensing - Town Code requires that all dogs residing in the Town of Castle Rock over the age of 6 months be licensed.

 - K-9 unit demonstration - Our K-9 Units are available for demonstrations at special events.
 To request a demonstration, fill out their request form.